 Fairmont State University’s outstanding faculty members were honored during the Recognition of Faculty Achievement ceremony for their exemplary efforts throughout the 2011-2012 academic year.

 “Fairmont State truly is set apart by this tremendous faculty.
 While we can tout an excellent faculty-to-student ratio, as compared to larger institutions, that statistic only becomes meaningful when we consider the quality of our faculty,” said FSU President Maria Rose.

 Strong singers and good spellers are sought for roles in the upcoming Fairmont State University School of Fine Arts production of “The 25th Annual Putnam County Spelling Bee.”

-The annual Women of Color Luncheon, a celebration of diversity and achievement, is planned for noon Tuesday, April 24, in the Falcon Center third floor conference rooms.
-The event, sponsored by the Office of Student Affairs, which serves Fairmont State University and Pierpont Community & Technical College, is intended to honor those who have shown a commitment for treating people equally and for celebrating diversity.
-This year’s event will be organized by Dr. Tara Brooks, Director of Multicultural Affairs.
+The annual Women of Color Luncheon, a celebration of diversity and achievement, took place Tuesday, April 24.
+The event is intended to honor those who have shown a commitment for treating people equally and for celebrating diversity.